 If you notice that the users showing up in DeploymentPro are under a different email address than what you have licensed, this is because DMA determines the email address for the user when it checks in.
 When this occurs, you will sometimes see that the users are not licensed in DeploymentPro even though they are showing as having a UMB license applied when you look at the users in MSPComplete or in your project.
 If this happens, please reach out to our Support team with the name of the Customer and a list of the affected users.
 Our support team will assist with getting the licenses set up so that you can schedule the users.

 The DeploymentPro page is refreshed to list the email addresses for the customer’s users who are successfully running DMA and who are ready to run the DeploymentPro module.
 If the DeploymentPro module has not yet been set up, the set up screen will load for configuration of the module.

 - Select the appropriate workgroup, and then click the products icon () in the top navigation bar.

-Select Destination Endpoint: Select the Office 365 Destination endpoint.
+- Select Destination Endpoint: Select the Microsoft 365 Destination endpoint.
 This endpoint must have Admin credentials entered.